-There are several reasons you might want to put your Espion database on your network:
+There are several reasons to put your Espion database on a network:

 - to allow multiple Espion systems to share a single database